mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 #### 4.1.2 Using Credentials Generated Outside of Studio Pro {#credentials-cli}

-If you have credentials that have been generated without the help of the **Credentials_GenerateFromConstants** action, for example through the AWS command line interface, you can use them in your app in the following manner:
+If you have credentials that have been generated without the help of the **GetTemporaryCredentials** action, for example through the AWS command line interface, you can use them in your app in the following manner:

 1. Create a **TemporaryCredentials** object with the following parameters:
     * **AccessKeyId** - your IAM access key
     * **SecretAccesskey** - your secret access key
     * **Token** - your token
-    * **Expiration** DateTime that the credentials expire
+    * **Expiration** DateTime that the credentials expire.
+When using credentials generated outside of Studio-Pro

 You can then use the above as a valid set of credentials.